moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## User Profile page: display the users email (not editable, unless you have a feature to update the email on the account)
 Impact 2 - always provide user all the information. what if user forgets which email user used to create the account

-## user profile, upon change username, if there are no messages yet, the username under Connected Users does not change upon save.
-However, if there are messages by the user, then username does change in all places.
-* to test this, remove all messages for a user and change the user name.
-Upon save of the new user name, you should see the new user name under Connected Users.
-Impact 3 - user must always see the change, otherwise user will waste time wondering why that cant see the change and assume that app is buggy/broken.
-Effort 2

 (done)DM: todoMM: put a Effort number for all the items above